J0NEK0/NotepadPlusPlus-Vue-UDL/README.md

 Colors and font (sizes) are quite simple to change but you might want to read further below if you want to make major changes.

 ## How it's (not) working
+A typical single-file component consists of three parts: *template*, *script* and *style*.
+Basically all one has to do is to apply the consisting rules for *HTML*, *Javascript* and *CSS* to the correct part of the code and add the keywords for Vue.